 Use Facial Recognition (The fast way!)

-Facial recognition is one of the most useful features that has been released in Lightroom in the last 5 years, in my opinion.
+Facial recognition is one of the most useful features that has been released in Lightroom in the last 10 years.
 It uses smart software to recognize faces and apply tags with the person's name in the metadata.

 With this, I can do a search for all photos in my huge catalog of photos of “Emily Harmer, Cole Harmer” and in seconds I can have a list of all of the photos in my catalog that have both my wife and my son in the shot.
 Or, if I'm looking for a photo of the family to print, I can do a search in Lightroom for photos with the tags “Jim Harmer, Emily Harmer, Ruger Harmer, Cole Harmer, Faith Harmer.”
 It's really cool!